Vavassor/Bootstrap-Portfolio/README.md

 # Bootstrap-Portfolio

-Portfolio page demo made using Bootstrap
+This is a portfolio page demo made using Bootstrap.
+It was made during the University of Virginia coding bootcamp.